 Read More: What is Goods and Services Tax (GST) and how does it work?

-Also, a composition scheme has been introduced under GST for small businesses operating in India.
+A GST composition scheme has been introduced under GST for small businesses operating in India.
 This scheme provides for a lower amount of tax for businesses having turnover up to Rs 1.5 crore in a year.

 Check out Razorpay’s GST Search Tool, a powerful resource designed to streamline GST verification and search for Central and State GST jurisdiction.

-Enjoy tax credit on purchases
+Tax credit on purchases

 A lot of startups in India are a part of the service industry.
 Prior to GST, they had to collect and pay service tax to the government.
 Non-utilization of the VAT paid on purchases made for business purposes was one of the primary concerns.
 There was no provision for claiming the credit of state VAT paid against the service tax liability.